RDBMS Concepts

 For details on the trigger execution order before a single data manipulation statement is executed, read the Section DML Execution Model in Chapter 1 of the SQLBase SQL Language Reference.

-When you create, change, or drop a database object, SQLBase modifies rows in the system catalog tables that describe the object and how it is related to other objects.
+tables that describe the object and how it is related to other objects.

 The system catalog also contains the name, size, type, and valid values of each table’s columns.